Once again offering extended Open Nursery Days during peak bloom!

 Open 10am-4pm —Rain or Shine!

 We will again be open for an extended stretch of days, including weekdays, from Fri.
 May 4 through Sun., May 13 of the following weekend, for prime time viewing of the peak of Epimedium bloom and spring foliage color.
 So if you have lots of questions and want my undivided attention, plan a weekday visit during this time.
 Weekdays are also a good time for group visits.

 Your last chance to visit the garden/nursery is Fri.
-May 18 & Sun.
+May 18 through Sun.
 May 20.
-(We’ll be closed on Sat.
-May 19, as I can’t miss the 32nd annual Tower Hill Botanic Garden Plant Sale) This last open weekend, I predict you’ll still see a lot of bloom and also much in the way of foliage interest and ultimate plant size.
+This last open weekend, I predict you’ll still see a lot of bloom and also much in the way of foliage interest and ultimate plant size.
 Many of the later blooming deciduous species and the Chinese evergreen species are then flowering.
 Whenever you visit, you will have plenty to observe as the species and varieties walk us through the spring.
 I will keep this page updated closer to the time as the bloom season plays out, so that you can plan your visit accordingly.

 Please note that not every variety listed in the catalog or website will be available for sale during these open days (but I usually have a few extra treasures that are not listed in either-including a bit of a garden themed yard sale going on again this year as well), so if you have specific varieties on your wish list, place your order ahead of time (give me at least a couple of days of heads up to pull your plants) and specify a pick up date during this event.